baselime/docs/security/privacy.md

 lambda-logs:obfuscate:data.user.email
 ```

-Note that the `.baselimeignore` file should be placed in the root folder of your service and will be applied when you run `baselime push`.
+Note that the `.baselimeignore` file should be placed in the root folder of your service and will be applied when you run `baselime deploy`.

 Keep in mind that the `.baselimeignore` file is only applied to data that is ingested after the `.baselimeignore` file is pushed.
 Data that was ingested before the `.baselimeignore` file was pushed will not be affected.